Senate committee to take up Biden judicial nominees in preview of potential Supreme Court fight

 Democratic lawmakers are moving quickly to review Biden’s nominees to take advantage of their slim majority in the Senate and begin to remake the courts with judges from diverse personal and professional backgrounds.
 All five nominees under consideration next Wednesday are people of color, including two Black women nominated to federal appeals courts in Washington and Chicago, and a former New Jersey prosecutor who would be the nation’s first Muslim American to serve on a federal trial court.
-In contrast, President Donald Trump’s picks were mostly white men.
+In contrast, President Donald Trump’s picks were mostly White men.

 The hearing featuring Judge Ketanji Brown Jackson, who is up for the influential U.S. Court of Appeals for the D.C.
 Circuit, could be a preview of what she would face if she is eventually nominated for a potential vacancy on the Supreme Court.

-Many senators are keeping an eye across the street, awaiting word whether Justice Stephen G. Breyer, 82, will step down .
+Many senators are keeping an eye across the street, awaiting word whether Justice Stephen G. Breyer, 82, will step down.
 Democrats have not overtly pressured the court’s oldest justice to retire, but privately they are hopeful he will step aside for a younger liberal while the party retains a majority — one that could disappear in the 2022 midterms or through an untimely illness that relegates them to minority status.

 “Justice Breyer has been a great justice and he recognizes, I am sure, the political reality of our having control of the Senate now.
 But elections always have risks, so hopefully he’s aware of that risk and he sees it accordingly,” Sen. Richard Blumenthal (D-Conn.), a Judiciary Committee member, said in an interview this week.